bermane/ontario-inventory/docs/05-Imputation.md

 ## **5.11** Results: Imputation X-Variable Performance {-#imputation511}

 Now having run the imputation and added the imputed attributes to the GRM polygon data, we can explore the results.
-We start by looking at the relative root mean squared difference and relative mean bias error of the X-variables used in the algorithm.
+We start by looking at the relative root mean squared difference (RRMSD) and relative mean bias error (RMBE) of the X-variables used in the algorithm.

 ```r